spikegrobstein/flatironschool-deployment_lecture/lecture.md

 ## Provisioning your server

-There are a whole slew of providers out there.
-In this lecture, I'm going to talk about how to provision a server on Linode, which, in my opinion is the right balance of price, ease of administration and quality of service.
+There are a whole slew of providers out there, but in this lecture, I'm going to talk about how to provision a server on DigitalOcean.
+DO is a new cloud provider that makes it super-easy to create virtual servers, which they call "Droplets."
+They can be created and destroyed, booted up and shut down at will and this makes it easy to experiment with your personal app or scale to the demand of your production application.

 ### Choosing your Linux Distribution

 Linux is a wildly popular, open-source operating system that was originally written by Linus Torvalds (also the creator of Git).
+It's used in everything from robots to DVD players, web servers to desktop computers.
 Because of the varying ways that people use Linux and because it's so customizable, this has lead to an incredible selection of distributions of Linux.